STSSoft/DatabaseBenchmark/README.md

 Every tested database must be capable of performing this simple test - insert the generated records and read them, ordered by their keys.

-# Use case
-This tool can be used as additional viewpoint when the research engineers or software architects assesses the appropriate background storage engine for their mission critical systems.
+# Included DBMS products
+All of the databases included in the benchmark are implemented by our team.
+We are doing our best to make sure that they are the best possible.
+If you can propose a better implementation or if you want to make a change, we encourage you to do it, following the Contributing guide: https://github.com/STSSoft/DatabaseBenchmark/wiki/Contributing guide.

 # Features
 - Advanced Data Generators - special algorithms that provide close to real-life data streams.
 - Graphic Vsualization and Export - chart visualization and export of the test results.
 - Easy to Use - Intuitive and easy to use interface.
+-
+# Use case
+This tool can be used as additional viewpoint when the research engineers or software architects assesses the appropriate background storage engine for their mission critical systems.